gree/unity-webview/README.md

 ```

 *NOTE: Importing with Package Manager currently doesn't work well for WebGL.
 Please check the instruction for `dist/unity-webview.unitypackage`.*

-## Common Notes

-### UnityWebViewPostprocessBuild.cs

-`Assets/Plugins/Editor/UnityWebViewPostprocessBuild.cs` contains code for Android/iOS build, which
-may cause errors if you haven't installed components for these platforms.
-As discussed in
-https://github.com/gree/unity-webview/pull/397#issuecomment-464631894, I intentionally don't utilize
-`UNITY_IOS` and/or `UNITY_ANDROID`.
-If you haven't installed Android/iOS components, please comment
-out adequate parts in the script.

 ## Platform Specific Notes